dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/api-reference/mrz-scan-result.md

 # DSMRZScanResult

-`DSMRZScanResult` is a result class that contains the parsed MRZ information from one scan and the additional information.
+`DSMRZScanResult` is a result class that contains the parsed MRZ information and the corresponding additional information.

 ## Definition